 Compound requirements: In brief, please provide at least 30 μl of a 1000x stock solution of the highest testing concentration in DMSO or the equivalent of solid powder.

-The Scratch Assay (or Wound Healing Assay) measures the impact of compounds on undirected cell migration after wound-making via scratching the cell monolayer.
+The Wound Healing Assay (or Scratch Assay) measures the impact of compounds on undirected cell migration after wound-making via scratching the cell monolayer.
 The assay is suitable for investigation of tumor and normal cells and is performed with IncuCyte system which enables real-time monitoring of cell migration.

 Assay procedure.
 (A) Tumor cells grow to monolayers.
 (B) Using the WoundMaker, homogeneous scratches will be created mechanically with pins in a 96 well format.
 (C) After the application of the test compound, plates incubate in the IncuCyte S3 instrument for real-time quantification of tumor cells migrating into the scratch zone (D).

-Upper left: Time course of the effect of Cytochalasin D on wound healing over 24-hours.
-Upper right: Dose-dependent effect of Cytochalasin D on wound healing at 8h time point.
+Upper left: Time course of the effect of an inhibitor of actin polymerization on wound healing over 24-hours.
+Upper right: Dose-dependent effect of the drug on wound healing at 8h time point.
 Lower panel: Representative images of wound healing at 8h time point.
 The blue areas represent the initial wound scratches.

 Setup: IC50 value determination with 10 concentrations in triplicates performed in 96 well format.
 Drug combination testing is possible.

 Controls: DMSO only control serves as high control.
-Cytochalasin D or other reference compound recommended by the client is used for positive control.
+A reference compound recommended by the client is used for positive control.

 Assay development: Custom-tailored assays can be performed.
 This assay can be established with new cell lines according to the client’s research needs.